USDA Food and Climate Symposium Series

 Learn more about the instructor

-Introductory USDA Climate Symposium: Changes and Challenges (2 part symposium)
+Introductory USDA Food and Climate Symposium: Changes and Challenges (2 part symposium)

 This symposium will start with an overview of the latest science and data at the global level, including long-term climate projections from the Intergovernmental Panel on Climate Change and an introduction to the best online tools and resources for visualizing, understanding, summarizing, and sharing pertinent climate change information.
 We鈥檒l then move on to an in-depth discussion of regional and local adaptation options and tools to support agriculture, subsistence activities, healthy ecosystems, and rural communities.